 The “mini” plates’ prices range from $7.00-$10.00 while the full lunch/dinner plates cost around $11-$17.00.

 Tourists and guests consider the restaurant a “hidden gem” across the back entrance of the International Market Place.
 It is a small and often packed but really worth the wait.

-If you’re into Poke Bowls, Maguro Spot is for you.
+If you’re into Poke Bowls and wondering what to eat in Waikiki, Maguro Spot is for you.
 Hawaiian Ahi Poke bowls are simple dishes made with chopped seafood, onions, soy sauce, and and sesame oil.
 Maguro Spot celebrates this dish in 16 different variations.